emixa-d/antioxidant-fallback/README.md

 crate is built with the default feature and all its implied features.

-If the package has no such argument and Cargo.toml has no "default" feature, then the crate is built with all features except "nightly".
+If the package has no such argument and Cargo.toml has no "default" feature, then the crate is built with all features except "nightly" and "unstable".

 (for technnical detiails, see 'make-feature-closure' and 'choose-features' in antioxidant.scm)